tikhono/CryptoHackPals/pals/set2/_16_cbc_bitflipping_attacks/README.md

 >
 > If you've written the first function properly, it should _not_ be possible to provide user input to it that will generate the string the second function is looking for.
 We'll have to break the crypto to do that.
 >
-> Instead, modify the ciphertext (without knowledge of the AES key) to accomplish this.
+> Instead, modify the CIPHERTEXT (without knowledge of the AES KEY) to accomplish this.
 >
-> You're relying on the fact that in CBC mode, a 1-bit error in a ciphertext block:
+> You're relying on the fact that in CBC mode, a 1-bit error in a CIPHERTEXT block:
 >
 > -   Completely scrambles the block the error occurs in
-> -   Produces the identical 1-bit error(/edit) in the next ciphertext block.
+> -   Produces the identical 1-bit error(/edit) in the next CIPHERTEXT block.
 >
 > > ### Stop and think for a second.
 > > Before you implement this attack, answer this question: why does CBC mode have this property?